tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-data-source.md

  The purpose of a data change detection policy is to efficiently identify changed data items.
 Supported policies vary based on the data source type.
 Sections below describe each policy

 > [!NOTE]
->  You can switch data detection policies after the indexer is already created, using [Reset Indexer &#40;Azure Search Service REST API&#41;](reset-indexer.md).
+>  You can switch data detection policies after the indexer is already created, using [Reset Indexer &#40;Azure Cognitive Search REST API&#41;](reset-indexer.md).

  **High Watermark Change Detection Policy**